-the distribution of funds among EPA’s ten Regions;
+the distribution of funds among EPA’s ten Regions; and

-whether the applicant has not previously been awarded a Brownfield Assessment Grant; and
+whether the applicant has not previously been awarded a Brownfield Assessment Grant.

-whether a target area(s) is located within, or includes, a disadvantaged census tract according to CEJST.

 V.C.
 Review and Selection Process

 Timely submitted applications will initially be reviewed by the EPA Regional Office which covers the location of the project to determine compliance with the applicable threshold eligibility criteria for Assessment Grants (Section III.B.).
 All applications that pass the threshold criteria review will be evaluated by national evaluation panels.
 The national evaluation panels will be comprised of EPA staff and potentially other federal agency representatives chosen for their expertise in the range of activities associated with the Brownfield Assessment Grants.
 Eligible applications will be evaluated based on the criteria described in Section V.A. and ranking lists of applicants will be developed.